Council Tax - privacy notice

 - online web forms and web enquiries from the council’s website

 - incoming correspondence such as letters/forms/applications for discounts

 - reviews and exemptions from customers and from landlords and letting agents with regard to occupancy

-- information received from council property inspectors and other departments such as planning and housing
+- information received from council property inspectors and other departments such as planning, housing and electoral services

 - information given to staff within customer service centres and to our call team